Siege warfare in ancient Rome: 73–70 BC

+63 BC

-In the course of the Jewish war waged by Gnaeus Pompeius Magnus, the city of Jerusalem was besieged and occupied through a curious contrivance:
+During Pompey's invasion of Judea, its capital city of Jerusalem was besieged and captured through a curious contrivance:

 The great Temple was located on a hill and was defended by walls that encircled it all around.
 And if the Jews had defended it with the same constancy every day, Pompey would not have been able to conquer it.
 Instead, these neglected it on Saturday, during which no one works.
 Thus the Romans found an opportunity to conquer it.

 — Cassius Dio, Roman History, XXXVII, 16.2.